 News

 • What happens to my child’s inheritance if they die before me?
+What are the rules on inheritance if my child predeceases me?
 We are often asked what happens to a child's inheritance if they are named in their parent's will but die before their parent.
-For further guidance on a child's inheritance where they predecease contact us for a free 30 minute consultation.
-The… Read more
+For further guidance on a child's… Read more

 • Six month inheritance time limit We specialise in Inheritance Act claims, representing claimants nationwide.
 Contact our free helpline for a case assessment and details of no win, no fee funding on 0333 888 0409 or send us an email.
-Six month inheritance time limit While… Read more
+The six month inheritance time limit… Read more

 • How to fix an error in a Will Wills sometimes contain mistakes.
 In this article we look at how to fix an error in a will and why delay in doing so can be excused.
 The law relating to this area is complicated, so if you are in… Read more